 Mark L. Louden

-Mark L. Louden is a professor of German at the University of Wisconsin–Madison, where he also directs the Max Kade Institute for German-American Studies and is an affiliate faculty member in the Religious Studies Program, the Mosse/Weinstein Center for Jewish Studies, and the Department of Linguistics.
+Mark L. Louden is the Alfred L. Shoemaker, J. William Frey, and Don Yoder Professor of Germanic Linguistics at the University of Wisconsin–Madison, where he also directs the Max Kade Institute for German-American Studies and is an affiliate faculty member in the Religious Studies Program, the Mosse/Weinstein Center for Jewish Studies, and the Department of Linguistics.
 He received his A.B., M.A., and Ph.D. in Germanic linguistics at Cornell University.
 A fluent speaker of Pennsylvania Dutch, most of his published research and public outreach center on the language and its speakers, past and present.
 His book, Pennsylvania Dutch: The Story of an American Language, appeared in 2016 in the Young Center Books in Anabaptist and Pietist Studies series published by the Johns Hopkins University Press.
 Aside from his teaching and research, he serves as an interpreter and cultural mediator for Amish and Old Order Mennonite groups in the legal and health care systems.
 Married with one daughter, he is a member of Milwaukee Mennonite Church.

 Devin Manzullo-Thomas is director of the Sider Institute for Anabaptist, Pietist and Wesleyan Studies at Messiah College, and a PhD student in American history at Temple University.
 His research falls into two categories.
 As a denominational historian of the Brethren in Christ Church, he applies his training in cultural and religious history to understand how this small religious community has changed over time.
 As a public historian of American religion, he studies the ways in which religious communities construct, commemorate, and contest the past in public through historical societies, heritage sites, museums, monuments, archives, and other institutions of public memory.
 His articles and reviews have appeared in Brethren in Christ History and Life, Mennonite Quarterly Review, The Conrad Grebel Review, Church History, and other publications.
 He, his wife Katie, and their son Lucas attend the Grantham Brethren in Christ Church.